 You or an organization can put your name forward for any of the awards.

 Do I need to be a Canadian citizen or a permanent citizen of Canada to apply?

 Do I need to be a professional engineer to be considered?

-In all of the categories except for the Gold Medal Student Award, you must be a professional engineer licensed with one of Canada’s engineering regulatory bodies.
+In all of the categories except for the Gold Medal Student Award and the Award of Journalism Excellence in Engineering, you must be a professional engineer licensed with one of Canada’s engineering regulatory bodies.